dballard/markdown-bullet-journal/README.md

 ### mdbj-migrate

-When run in a directory, takes the last dated .md file, copies it to a new file with today's date, and dropes all lines marked completed (with a '[x]').
+When run in a directory, takes the last dated .md file, copies it to a new file with today's date, and drops all lines marked completed (with a '[x]').

 ### mdbj-summary